kgoebber/Met_Computer_Apps/fortran_structure/fortran-math.md

 ## Functions

 There are also a number of built in mathematical functions that are quite useful.
-A reminder that the Sine and Cosine functions expect the input value in Radians, so if you have a value in degrees a conversion is necessary (&pi; /180).
+A reminder that the Sine and Cosine functions expect the input value in Radians, so if you have a value in degrees a conversion is necessary (&pi;/180).
 The `MAX` and `MIN ` functions require a series of values to be input to determine the appropriate value.

 | Function | Description | Data Type of Input | Data Type of Output |
 | :------: | :---------: | :---------: | :---------: |